 We welcome a wide range of perspectives and analysis on the broad theme, however we appreciate submissions that relate to areas TNI most closely work on such as corporate impunity, trade and investment policies, land, agrarian and environmental justice, resource grabbing, public services, war and pacification, social movements and counter-power (see https://www.tni.org/en/programmes)

-TNI has a small number of grants – to be prioritized for activists with low-incomes and those working on these topics in the Global South.
-Please mention in your submission if you wish to apply for this grant which will be awarded if your essay is published in the main report.
+TNI has a very small number of grants – to be prioritized for activists with low-incomes and those working on these topics in the Global South.
+Please mention in your submission if you wish to apply for this grant which will be awarded if your essay is published.

 Format and Style